What is SToPA?

 Meet our Team!

 Dr. Manuchehr Aminian is an Assistant Professor in the Department of Mathematics and Statistics at California State Polytechnic University, Pomona.
 Manuchehr’s research interests include early detection of viral infection with machine learning, spectral image segmentation, and passive tracer problems.
-Manuchehr currently serves as the co-director for QSIDE’s SToPA (Small Town Policing Accountability) Research Lab.
+Manuchehr currently serves as the co-director for QSIDE’s DSPACE (Data Science, Police Accountability, and Community Engagement) Research Lab.

 Dr. Ariana Mendible is currently an Assistant Professor in the Department of Mathematics at Seattle University.
 Her experience in data-driven modeling led her to research that applies data science to social justice contexts.
-Ariana currently serves as a co-director for QSIDE’s SToPA (Small Town Policing Accountability) Research Lab.
+Ariana currently serves as a co-director for QSIDE’s DSPACE (Data Science, Police Accountability, and Community Engagement) Research Lab.

 Dr. Claire Kelling (she/her) is an Assistant Professor of Statistics at Carleton College, and earned her Dual PhD in Statistics and Social Data Analytics from Penn State.
 Claire’s goal is to integrate evidence-based practice and policy on crime and policing using the power of statistics and data.
-Claire currently serves as a co-director for QSIDE’s SToPA (Small Town Policing Accountability) Research Lab.
+Claire currently serves as a co-director for QSIDE’s DSPACE (Data Science, Police Accountability, and Community Engagement) Research Lab.

 SToPA Director Emeritus, Anna Haensch.